- Green Building or Sustainable Building Concept:

 Enhance images and marketability.

-Disadvantages of Green building:-
+Disadvantages of Green Building or Sustainable Building:-

 Increases in 15-20% cost as compared to ordinary buildings.